 We are a non-diversified closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
 In addition, we have elected, and intend to qualify annually, to be treated for U.S. federal income tax purposes as a RIC under Subchapter M of the Code.
-Through the end of the quarter, December 31, 2020, we were an externally managed company.
+Through December 31, 2020, we were an externally managed company.
 On November 18, 2020, the board of directors of the Company approved the adoption of an internalized management structure, effective January 1, 2021.

 We commenced operations and completed our initial public offering on January 20, 2011.
-Our activities are managed by our senior professionals and are supervised by our board of directors, of which a majority of the members are independent of us.
+Under our internalized management structure, our activities are managed by our senior professionals and are supervised by our board of directors, of which a majority of the members are independent of us.

-The Company's investment objective is to generate current income and capital appreciation primarily through loans to privately-held middle market companies.
-The portfolio generally consists of senior secured first lien term loans, senior secured second lien term loans, preferred equity and common equity.
-Occasionally, we will receive warrants or other equity participation features which we believe will have the potential to increase the total investment returns.
-These investments are primarily rated below investment grade or are unrated.
+The Company's investment objective is to generate current income and capital appreciation.
+The management team seeks to achieve this objective primarily through making loans, private equity or other investments in privately-held companies.
+The Company may also make debt, equity or other investments in publicly-traded companies.
+(These investments may also include investments in other BDCs, closed-end funds or REITS.)
+We may also pursue other strategic opportunities and invest in other assets or operate other businesses to achieve our investment objective.
+The portfolio generally consists of senior secured first lien term loans, senior secured second lien term loans, senior secured bonds, preferred equity and common equity.
+Occasionally, we will receive warrants or other equity participation features which we believe will have the potential to increase total investment returns.
+Our loan and other debt investments are primarily rated below investment grade or are unrated.
 Investments in below investment grade securities are considered predominantly speculative with respect to the issuer's capacity to pay interest and repay principal when due.